 The Department maintains five fire stations, which are strategically located throughout town.
 This dispersion facilitates a timely response to fire and medical emergencies.
-These stations house five pumping engines, one 95' aerial tower/ladder, one 100' aerial ladder, one rescue truck, and a command vehicle.
-The department also has a boat that enables the department to handle marine emergencies.
-The Department also maintains two pumping engines as reserve equipment.
+The fire stations house five pumping engines, one 95' aerial tower/ladder, one 100' aerial ladder, one rescue truck, and a command vehicle.
+The department also response to marine emergencies utilizing one large and one smaller boat.

+The Department also maintains two pumping engines, one ladder and a rescue vehicle as reserve equipment.
 This reserve equipment is used when first line equipment is being repaired and maintained.
 It is also available for response to larger incidents, mutual aid responses, and stadium events.